Sumit189/LearnTube-AI/README.md

 ### Architecture

-The extension consists of three main components working together:
+The extension consists of three main components working together with dual AI provider support:

 **Content Script** (`content.js`)
 - Injects into YouTube video pages
 - Extracts and processes video transcripts by clicking the transcript button and parsing the panel
 - Segments transcripts into logical chunks (default 180 seconds each)
 - Monitors video playback using `timeupdate` events to trigger quizzes at the right moments
-- Generates quiz questions using Chrome's AI APIs
+- Generates quiz questions using either Chrome's built-in AI APIs or Google's Gemini API based on user selection
 - Displays quiz overlays on top of the video player
+- Handles AI provider switching and API key management

 **Background Script** (`background.js`)
 - Manages extension settings and user progress in Chrome's local storage
 - Handles messages between popup and content scripts
 - Initializes default settings when extension is installed
+- Manages analytics events with AI provider tracking

 **Popup UI** (`popup.html`, `popup.js`)
 - Provides controls for enabling/disabling features
+- AI provider selection (On Device vs Gemini API)
+- API key management for Gemini API users
 - Shows model status and allows downloading AI models if not available
 - Displays user statistics (videos watched, quizzes taken, average score) and lets you share progress for the current video or overall history
 - Offers cache management tools to refresh quizzes for the current video or wipe all cached data